BarbWire-1/ParticlesFactory/README.md

   ## Description

   It's just another Particles JS Canvas :)<br>
-  Pure JS/HTML/CSS (only 4kb - minified 2kb)
+  Pure JS/HTML/CSS (only 4kb - minified 2kb, or 7kb with additional proxy and eventHandling for input/click)

   **No Dependencies!!!**